-You need to decide which program(s) you want to apply to before starting the online application process.
-In addition, read through the following checklist so that you're prepared and have all required materials at hand.
-Each section of the online application will time out after 10 minutes, so it's important to have materials ready in advance.
+The following checklist will help you prepare to apply for permission to study abroad.
+Each section of the online application will time out after 10 minutes, so it's useful to have materials ready in advance.

 For programs administered by the Global Engagement Studies Institute: go to GESI Application Process.